Enhanced diffusivity and skewness of a diffusing tracer in the presence of an oscillating wall: Computational approaches

+In this section, we describe two computational approaches for solving the advection-diffusion equation: the Monte-Carlo method and the Fourier spectral method.
+The Monte-Carlo method is advantageous to problems involving complex geometry and is ideally suited to parallel computing.
+Moreover, its convergence rate only depends on the number of samples which makes it particularly useful for higher-dimensional integrals.
+Based on those features, the Monte-Carlo methods are more suitable for computing the Aris moments on larger time scales.
+However, it is expensive to store the positions of millions of particles at every observation time instant.
+The spectral method is more efficient and flexible to compute the distribution of the tracer for different parameters on a shorter time scale, which can remedy the weakness of Monte-Carlo method.

-First, we utilize Monte-Carlo simulations.
+First, we introduce the setup of the Monte-Carlo method.
 The Monte-Carlo simulations are used to compare with the laboratory experiments described in the following section.
-To get a global approximation of the solution of the advection-diffusion equation, we adopt the forward Monte-Carlo method.
-We determine the initial position of $10^7$ particles according to the intensity distribution of the photo from the experiment on a uniform grid.
-Each particle's trajectory satisfies the stochastic differential equation(SDE),
+To get a global approximation of the solution of the advection-diffusion equation, we adopt the forward Monte-Carlo method which is based on the Fokker-Planck equation.
+We determine the initial position of $10^7$ particles according to the intensity distribution of the experimental photographs on a uniform grid.
+We assume that the tracer is uniformly distributed on the cross section of the channel.
+Each particle's trajectory satisfies the stochastic differential equation (SDE),